Alameda Kidnapping Lawyer

-Alameda Penalties for Kidnapping
+What are the Penalties for Kidnapping in Alameda?

 Under Ca. Pen.
 Code § 208, individuals convicted of kidnapping may receive a prison sentence ranging from three to 11 years, depending on the age of the subject of the abduction.
 The court also has the option of ordering probation; however, all sentences of probation must include a 12-month jail sentence, unless the court makes specific findings to justify a lesser penalty.

 A conviction on aggravated kidnapping charges can result in a minimum 12-month jail sentence to a maximum sentence of life imprisonment.
 Deviation from this minimum sentence is possible, but only in the most extraordinary circumstances.
 Furthermore, if the aggravated kidnapping results in death, bodily harm, or confinement in a way that substantially increases the risk of death or physical injury, the sentence may be life in prison without the possibility of parole.